magento/devdocs/guides/v2.1/ui-components/form_secondary/ui_fields_checkbox.md

 {%endhighlight%}

-### Example 2: Checkbox Ui Component as a Boolean state checker with toggle button look
+### Example 2: Checkbox UI component as a Boolean state checker with toggle button look

 The UI representation of the checkbox component is defined by the value of the `prefer` option.

 So the component's configuration in this case might look like following:

 {%highlight xml%}
 <field name="Component_Index">
     <argument name="data" xsi:type="array">